 Holter monitors have improved tremendously over the last decade.
 Most companies have improved the device size, weight, ECG quality and recording capabilities.
 In fact, some of the Holter monitors in the market today have the capability to record for a period of 24 hours to up to 14 days.
 Further, some devices also perform both Holter and cardiac event monitoring capabilities in the same device.

 These are some of the leading model Holter monitor devices in the U.S.

-Hemodynamics Company is a new company to enter the Long Term Holter monitoring space with their wearable AECG monitoring technologies called the EZecg Patch & the Nuubo ECG Vest.
+Hemodynamics Company is a new company to enter the Long Term Holter monitoring space with their wearable AECG monitoring technologies called the EZecg Patch.
 The wearable AECG monitoring technologies from Hemodynamics are designed to address much of the dissatisfaction in the market by improving the ECG trace quality, delivering faster turnaround time & enhancing the ECG information reported.

 Applied Cardiac Systems (ACS) is a U.S leader in Holter Monitoring.
 ACS provides solutions geared towards the Cardiology market segment.
-ACS has 3 model Holter monitor devices.
-The ACS Performer Plus, the ACS 2010 Holter Monitor & the 2003 Holter Monitor
+ACS has 3 model Holter monitor devices: The ACS CORE Clip, the 2010 Holter Monitor & the 2003 Holter Monitor

 CardioNet is a U.S leader in Cardiac Monitoring.
 CardioNet is best known for pioneering Mobile Cardiac Outpatient Telemetry (MCOT) but now offers Holter Monitor equipment with the acquisition of Braemar instruments.
 CardioNet offers the Braemar DL 900, the DL 800, and the DL 1200 model devices.